Stenaelurillus hirsutus: Description

-The spider is small.
-The spider's body is divided into two main parts: a more rectangular cephalothorax and an oval abdomen.
+The spider's body is divided into two main parts: a more rectangular cephalothorax and a more oval abdomen that has a flat front edge.
 The cephalothorax measures between 2.3 and 2.7 mm in length and between 1.5 and 1.9 mm in width, while the abdomen is between 2.4 and 2.5 mm long and 1.8 and 2.3 mm wide.
 The male has a red-brown or dark brown carapace, the hard upper part of the cephalothorax, covered in scales, with bands of white scales crossing the back and thorax.
 It is described as both oval and pear-shaped.
 The eye field is black and has long dense fawn-coloured hairs that form a mane that produces an effect reminiscent of the Mohawk hairstyle popular in punk fashion.
 Similar hairs form a brush around the carapace.
 The sternum, the underside of the carapace, is dark brown.
-The chelicerae are brown and hairy.
+Its chelicerae are brown and hairy.
 There is a small tooth to the rear.
-The labium and maxilae are light brown.
+The remainder of the spider's mouthparts, its labium and maxilae, are light brown.

-The abdomen is dark brown with two narrow lines of white hairs at the front and three dots to the rear.
+The male's abdomen is dark brown with two narrow lines of white hairs at the front and three dots to the rear.
 Its book lung covers are yellow and its spinnerets are dark brown.
 Its legs are brown-yellow with a dark brown patch on the forelegs.
 The front legs have yellow hairs while the remainder have a covering of dark brown hairs.
 The spider's copulatory organs are distinctive.
-The pedipalps are yellow, and the palpal bulb is short.
-The cymbium is covered in dense dark brown hairs.
-It has a short straight embolus.
+Its pedipalps are yellow and ends in palpal tibia that has two spikes or apophyses, one thorn-like and the other, bulge-shaped.
+Its palpal bulb is small and has a pointed bulge at its base that overlaps with the palpal tibia.
+Attached to the bulb, the cymbium is covered in dense dark brown hairs on its leading edge and white hairs on its other sides.
+At the end of the bulb is a short ribbon-like embolus that has a wider rounded root.